-A key component of the work is the use of words, hidden in plain sight: Joumana uses her own variants on Kufi, the first great Arabic script, now largely forgotten even by native speakers.
+A key component of the work is the use of words, hidden in plain sight: Joumana’s visual language is based on Kufi, the first great Arabic script, now largely forgotten even by native speakers.
 She received the essence of Kufi while working with master calligrapher Samir Sayegh, and went on to gain a deep understanding of it through her own practice and research.
 The stylized, repeated words that make up each art piece endow it with the script’s intrinsic qualities—an inner consonance of shapes and proportions that reflects classical teachings on Beauty—making each of them a self-contained whole, a world with its own natural laws.

 Diploma in Traditional Arts (Islamic Manuscript Illumination, Alchemy of Paint, Geometry and World Art, Icon Painting of the Prosopon School, Art of Egg Painting and Gilding) from the Prince’s School of Traditional Arts, 2013